Mahdi7s/Draw-Something-Clone/README.md

 - Complete painting editor to draw
 - Player profile (name, link, score, solved and created puzzles)
 - Solve from a random public puzzle or your selected friends
-- Guessing the word activity with monetization implemented achievements
+- Word guessing activity with shop and monetization dialog
+- Achievements activity

 It's about 7+ years after the game success story, so I decided to open-source it as a reference for others.